adventuresin9/9front-mt7688/README.md

 # 9front-mt7688
 9 Front for the mt7688

+12/11/2022
+Added Ethernet driver and FPU emulation.
+The Ethernet driver works okay, but still needs some finishing touches, like clean up if it is shutdown and restarted.
+And for now, the switch and ethernet code is combined, but I plan on splitting out switch controls to seperate device files.
+FPU emulation is just barely functional.
+It is enough for some simple stuff, and it currently allows the system to log into a grid as a cpu server.
+It also seems to have some issues with parts of the draw library.
+While you can log in to it with drawterm, I've noticed some things like stats, clock, and catclock won't render corectly.
+Keep in mind, fpuemu requires a change to tos.h, and that means recompiling everything else that uses tos.h.

+To boot it as a CPU server, I included a copy of nvram to be added to the bootdir.
+There is an entry for that in the "mt7688" config file.
+Then load a plan9.ini that has "nvram=/boot/nvram", "nvroff=0", and "nvrlen=512".
+The plan is to later add a driver to access the on board flash, and store nvram there.

 11/3/2022
 Updated to boot on the new 9Front release
 “THE GOLDEN AGE OF BALLOONING”